Locating formal relationships in Field Conditions

 (Figure 6) Installation view at SFMOMA.
 From top to bottom:

 Rafael Lozano-Hemmer, Homographies, 2006.
 Fluorescent light tubes and custom tracking software, dimensions variable.
-Courtesy and © the artist.
+Photo by author.

 Homographies and 50/50 Floor compete for optical and experiential dominance: the light from the ceiling is so bright that it causes the tiles to reflect their pattern on the white walls, while the black and white floor draws the eyes down, distracting from the mechanical movement of the overhead lights.
 With both works requiring activation by the viewer, they negate one another.
 As a result, the physical space between the two artworks is an optical overload, which distracts from the premise of the exhibition—to consider the conditions that objects set on the expanded field, leading to intervals and relationships between extremes.
 Lozano-Hemmer and Auerbach’s artwork may be a chance for the viewer to physically enter the field, as described in the exhibitions concept, by its interactive and immersive qualities.
 However, the installations are the weakest point of connection between theory and the viewer’s experience due to the lack of subtlety and depth of the two works together—conceptually and materially.